-So for me, when I have a client come to see me who is suffering, my goal is to inspire them to see outside of their current Worldview.
+When I have a client come to see me who is suffering, my goal is to inspire them to see outside of their current Worldview.
 To see outside of their pain.
-To help them connect with their deeper self so they can tap into the courage, grace and determination they will need to process the burdens that keep them down.
-Stripping away the layers of defense mechanisms and postural compensations that have developed over a lifespan can seem impossible to a client who feels like their body has failed them.
+To help them connect with their deeper self to tap into the courage, grace, and determination they will need to process the burdens that keep them down.
+Stripping away the layers of defense mechanisms and postural compensations that have developed over a lifespan can seem impossible to clients who feel like their bodies have failed them.
 It is not!
-It is a process that must be traversed with compassion, skill and trust.
+It is a process that must be traversed with compassion, skill, and trust.

 It is our job as health care practitioners to help guide them in that journey.
-It is our job to make sure we develop ourselves to our fullest potential so we can support our clients through the difficult process of releasing the burdens that hold them back.
+It is our job to make sure we develop ourselves to our fullest potential to support our clients through the difficult process of releasing the burdens that hold them back.
 That doesn’t mean they are healed.
 A person who is truly connected with their body may still experience pain, may still be physically limited, but they can take ownership of it.
-I want to help clients release congestion (regardless of source) so they may become healthier and happier by being more centered, aware and in control of their own pain cycles.
+I want to help clients release congestion (regardless of source), so they may become healthier and happier by being more centered, aware, and in control of their own pain cycles.

-As a Massage Educator, I want to inspire students to be intentful in their work.
+As a Massage Educator, I want to inspire students to show intent in their work.
 The goals are the same regardless of the class I am presenting.
 I aspire to teach therapists how to help clients participate in their own therapy, let go of their defense mechanisms and release congestion and pain from their bodies.
-The therapeutic skills taught in my coursework are designed to achieve these intentions in as pain free and nurturing a way as possible - inviting the client to hope for more for themselves without fear of more pain or disappointment.
+My coursework's therapeutic skills are designed to achieve these intentions as pain-free and nurturing away as possible - inviting the client to hope for more for themselves without fear of more pain or disappointment.